This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers that present opportunities for upside or downside to the current Trefis price estimate for Duke:

-- Duke's U.S. Revenue per MWh: Duke's U.S. revenue per MWh increased from around $83 in 2009 to $86 in 2014, largely due to an increase in energy prices, reflective of an increase in input costs.
-We anticipate Duke's U.S. Revenue per MWh to increase steadily throughout the Trefis forecast period to over $100 per MWh, as energy demand picks up in the wake of an economic recovery and also as the company is awarded new rate increases.
-If Duke's U.S. revenue per MWh increases to $110 by the end of our forecast period, there could be a marginal upside to the Trefis estimate.
-On the other hand, if the figure decreases to $80, it represents an approximate 30% downside to the Trefis estimate for Duke.
+- Duke's U.S. Revenue per MWh: Duke's U.S. revenue per MWh increased from around $83 in 2009 to $88 in 2015, largely due to an increase in energy prices, reflective of an increase in input costs.
+We anticipate Duke's U.S. Revenue per MWh to increase steadily throughout the Trefis forecast period, to over $100 per MWh, as energy demand picks up in the wake of an economic recovery and also as the company is awarded new rate increases.
+If Duke's U.S. revenue per MWh increases to over $110 by the end of our forecast period, there could be a more than 10% upside to the Trefis estimate.
+On the other hand, if the figure decreases to $80, it represents an approximate 20% downside to the Trefis estimate for Duke.

-- Duke's Number of U.S. Customer: Duke's Number of U.S. Customers has increased from around 7.10 million in 2011 to around 7.30 million in 2014.
-Going forward, we expect Duke's Number of U.S. Customers to increase at a moderate pace and reach 8.4 million by the end of the Trefis forecast period.
-If the number of customers in the U.S. rises to over 9 million by the end of our forecast period, there can be a 10% upside to our price estimate for Duke.
-On the other hand, if the figure stays flat at around 7.4-7.5 million, there could be a 15% downside to the Trefis price estimate.
+- Duke's Number of U.S. Customer: Duke's Number of U.S. Customers has increased from around 7.10 million in 2011 to around 7.37 million in 2015.
+Going forward, we expect Duke's Number of U.S. Customers to increase at a moderate pace and reach 9.1 million by the end of the Trefis forecast period.
+If the number of customers in the U.S. rises to over 10 million by the end of our forecast period, there can be an approximate 10% upside to our price estimate for Duke.
+On the other hand, if the figure stays flat at around 7.4-7.5 million, there could be a more than 15% downside to the Trefis price estimate.

 Regulated Utilities Division enjoys strong revenue per MWh

-Although the U.S. Franchised Electric & Gas and International Energy divisions have similar profit margins, the revenue per MWh for the U.S. division is nearly 30% higher that of the International Energy division and around double that of the Commercial power business.
+Although the U.S. Franchised Electric & Gas and International Energy divisions have similar profit margins, the revenue per MWh for the U.S. division is over 50% higher that of the International Energy division and around double that of the Commercial power business.
 Total MWh is around 7 times that of the International Energy division.
 These factors make the U.S. division the most valuable division for Duke.

 As a regulated utility, Duke essentially faces no competition in its markets.
 Accordingly, it has been able to maintain its customer base while steadily increasing prices.
 Going forward, we believe that the company should be able to pass on increases in input costs to consumers which will allow it to maintain its healthy margins.